-Age-Related Infertility at Fertility Institute of Texas
+Age-Related Infertility at Texas Fertility Center of New Braunfels

 Age-related infertility has become more common in this country as more couples wait longer to start a family.
 One of the first questions asked in a female fertility consultation with Dr. Susan Hudson is the effect of maternal age.
 Evaluation protocols can vary based on age and health history, but for most women in their 30s and 40s, Dr. Hudson will order tests to assess egg quality and ovarian reserve.

 Simply put, ovarian reserve is the egg supply.
 A woman is born with a finite number of eggs -oocytes—generally about 1 million.
 By the time she reaches puberty, this number declines to 300,000.
 Each month, hormonal signals cause one or more follicles to grow, mature and release an egg from the ovary into the fallopian tube.
 Pregnancy results when a single sperm fertilizes that egg.
 Of the 1 million eggs she is born with, a woman will ovulate about 450 of those during her reproductive years.

 As a woman ages, her egg supply dwindles each month in a process called atresia, and the remaining eggs are more likely to have chromosomal abnormalities.
 This means that getting pregnant becomes more difficult with age, and the chances for miscarriage increase.

 Dr. Hudson prefers to break down female fertility by decade to demonstrate the impact that age can have on fertility.
 American Society for Reproductive Medicine (ASRM) statistics state the following chances for getting pregnant, when no infertility factors exist:

 - In her 20s: A woman’s prime time for getting pregnant

 - In her 30s: 20 percent chance of getting pregnant each month

 - In her 40s: Less than a 5 percent chance of getting pregnant each month